hynek/svcs/docs/why.md

 Once written, you have to never touch this view endpoint again and define the service health checks *where you define the services*.

 ::: {important}
-All of this may look over-engineered if you have only one or two resources.
+All of this may look over-engineered if you have only one or two services.
 However, it starts paying dividends *very fast* once you go past that.
 :::